Ironbill25/euil/README.md

 EUIL (pronounced "you-ohl") is a simple UI library for creating Tkinter applications with XML.
 You can make entire apps with this language.

+NOTE: THIS IS ARCHIVED!
+THERE IS A NEW EUIL REPLACING THIS!

 ## Features

 - Support for most Tkinter and ttk widgets